yqcai888/easy_dcase_task1/README.md

 ```

 ## Knowledge Distillation
+Before knowledge distillation, make sure that the logits of teacher model have been generated.
+Alternatively, we also provided [logits of pre-trained BEATs](https://github.com/yqcai888/easy_dcase_task1/releases/tag/v0.0.1) for easier implementation.
+Please download and extract them into log/ when use.
 Input the path of logits files into config/tfsepnet_kd.yaml (If use more than one logit, the logits will be averaged as teacher ensemble).
-We also provided some logits of pre-trained BEATs here for easier implementation.
-Please download and extract them into log/ when use.

 ```
     logits_files:
       - log/beats_ssl_star/predictions_split*.pt